• Skip to primary navigation

 Ingredients you’ll need

-No matter what variation you will cook, the main ingredients you’ll need for paella are rice, saffron, broth, and vegetables.
-With paella there is no right or wrong, each place and family have their own traditions and depending on the season, you can mix and match different produce.
-So feel free to let your imagination go wild and use anything you have available (including leftovers!).
+With paella, there is no right or wrong; each place and family has their own traditions, and depending on the season, you can mix and match different produce.

 Ingredients needed to make vegetarian paella